 *This example is based on an assumption of 1,000 hours within the calendar year in order to receive a year of service.

 MERS-to-MERS Service Coordination for Defined Contribution (including the DC portion of Hybrid)

-Participants will now need to contact MERS at 800.767.MERS (6377) for verification in order to include MERS-to-MERS time as a part of their DC service.
+Participants now need to contact MERS at 800.767.MERS (6377) for verification in order to include MERS-to-MERS time as a part of their DC service.
 Additionally, MERS-to-MERS time will only apply before a DC distribution is taken or a forfeiture occurs; thus ensuring that employers will not incur future liabilities.
-This form will be available on mersofmich.com or through myMERS.
+This form is available on mersofmich.com or through myMERS.

 Forfeiture Rule for Defined Contribution (including the DC portion of Hybrid)

-Currently, five years from the time an employee separates employment must pass before an account forfeiture occurs.
-With the implementation of the new forfeiture requirement, forfeitures will occur after separation of 12 months or a full distribution has been requested.
+Previously, five years from the time an employee separated employment had to pass before an account forfeiture occured.
+Now, forfeitures will occur after separation of 12 months or a full distribution has been requested.